electron/electron/docs/tutorial/updates.md

 autoUpdater.setFeedURL(feed)
 ```

-As the final step, check for updates (the example below will check every minute):
+As the final step, check for updates.
+The example below will check every minute:

 ```js
 setInterval(() => {